395t/review-assignments/_summaries/lang2018pointpillars_1.md

 ## What is the core idea?

-Previous solutions for 3D object detection were too slow.
-PointPillars is a solution for 3D object detection that uses only 2D convolution layers in the end to end learning process.
+Previous solutions for 3D object detection were too slow, especially for real time usage.
+This paper proposes PointPillars, a novel point cloud encoder and network, to solve 3D object detection while only using 2D convolution layers in the end to end learning process.
 It does this by using "pillars", which is basically looking at the 3D object from a bird's eye view and interpreting each space of the 2D bird's eye view as a vertical column (providing 3D depth).
 PointPillars then predicts 3D boxes for the objects.
+This network can work with any standard 2D convolutional architecture.

 There are several benefits to PointPillars over other common approaches
 - Uses full information provided by point cloud by learning features